 Now the concept of excess risk is induced, which is $\mathbb{E}_{\mathbf{X} \sim \rho_\chi} \left[(\hat{f_n}(\mathbf{X}) - f_\rho(\mathbf{X}))^2\right]$.
 It serves as an important statistical metric directly measuring the generalizability of our candidate function $\hat{f_n}$ in the unseen data setting.
 Interestingly, it is well known that the following inequality holds~\cite{approximation}:

 The right-hand side can be seen as reflecting a trade-off between the approximation error and the complexity of the function class $\mathcal{F}$.

-This concept is not limited to regression and can be extended to other learning tasks, where it is commonly recognized as the bias-variance tradeoff.
-This leads to two common issues.
+This concept is not limited to regression and can be extended to other learning tasks, where it is commonly described as the bias-variance tradeoff.
 If the model's complexity (i.e., the complexity of $\mathcal{F}$) is too low, the model is prone to underfitting.
-This state is characterized by high bias, resulting in poor generalization performance because the model fails to capture the underlying structure of the data.
-Conversely, if the model's complexity is too high, the model is prone to overfitting.
-This occurs when the model performs exceptionally well on the training data but poorly on unseen test data.
-Such a model suffers from high variance; its excessive complexity has caused it to memorize noise and artifacts specific to the training set rather than learning the true, generalizable signal.
+It is characterized by high bias and highly likely to fail to capture the underlying structure of the data, often leading to poor generalization performance.
+If the model's complexity is too high, the model is prone to overfitting.
+This fits the training data very well but performs poorly on unseen data.
+Such a model suffers from high variance.
 Moreover, in contrast to classical models where test error typically follows a U-shaped curve (a single descent), modern over-parameterized deep learning models often exhibit the `double descent' phenomenon.
 This phenomenon reveals that increasing model complexity far beyond the classical overfitting point can lead to a second descent in test error, often achieving performance superior to the original `sweet spot'~\cite{bias-variance}.
-Thus, whether considering the classical machine learning model or the modern deep learning model, the task of measuring the given model's complexity remains to be an important task~\cite{ExpressivePower, ExpressivePower2}.
+Thus, quantifying model complexity remains an important task in both classical and modern learning regimes~\cite{ExpressivePower, ExpressivePower2}.

-Actually, the term `expressivity' is widely used without the clear distinction with `complexity' and `capacity', since they all share the same intuitive concept~\cite{DeepLearningBook}.
-Yet, in the reinforcement learning regime, since its model outputs somewhat distribution and the deviation of those distributions through multiple evaluations becomes an important metric, we will use the term `expressivity' during this paper, which we think literally natural to capture those fundamentals.
+In the literature, the term expressivity is often used without a clear distinction from complexity and capacity, since they all share the same intuitive concept~\cite{DeepLearningBook}.
+In reinforcement learning, the model outputs probability distribution of action and we argue the deviation of those distributions through multiple evaluations being an important metric.
+Hence, we use the term expressivity during this paper, which we think literally natural to capture those fundamentals.